 How stable are manual standing desks, especially for holding monitors and equipment?

-High-quality manual Standing Desks are designed to be very stable.
+High-quality manual standing desks are designed to be very stable.
 When selecting one, look for features like sturdy steel frames, T-style legs, and a solid desktop material.
 While some budget options might have slight wobble at maximum height, reputable manual desks are built to safely support standard office equipment, including multiple monitors, ensuring a secure workspace.